jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-uneven light fading would be cool

-thumbtack hole?
+- restore clicking on images to upload/capture new image

 what elements would be subject to CMYK misalign?
 Back is duotone by design so I guess only the front.

-can i write a css native grid that wraps and uses min max and clamp maybe?
-Hmmm.
-Worth a try, although I do need to pivot back to programming

-can i write a test for ios zoom on input? i'd like to be able to make adjustments and not necessarily have to test manually each time on iphone... i can imagine a scenario i nqhich i get kinda far down the road re formatting and have to back out because iOS zoom

-i think putting a table next to a textarea, even though they are both inside flex columns inside a flex-row, is asking a lot and requiring maybe too much time/code
+How can i get an image trace of some kind?
+With canvas?

+- can a worker send the actual image file somewhere, but give back a filename string or something so we can match them up later?

+* on back gum and crease need to reach edge of card -- either neg margins or translate or absolute who cares one of those

+ensure offline mode tells user they are offline

+- de-hackify tab accessibilty markup

-replace calcs w/ scss vars for pre-compilation
+replace calcs w/ scss vars for pre-compilation (might mean putting variables that aren't meant to be user-controllable into SCSS variables. )

 refactor resets and global inputs

-ensure offline mode tells user they are offline

 because it may not be feasible to alwasy vertically center the aside and footer textareas without ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
 I think that is doable.
 A char max-length could help too.
 YES.
 A char counter will help some fields (thinking textareas in particular)